faqihxdev/voice-typer/README.md

 ## Installation for Users

+I've only tested it on Windows 11.
+For others, you're free to try if it works.
-1. !!!
-Unfortunately, the exe file is > 2GB, github's max file size for releases.
+Since the exe file is > 2GB, github's release limit, it's split into 2.
-2. Download the latest VoiceTyper.exe from the releases page
+(1) VoiceTyper.7z.001, and (2) VoiceTyper.7z.002

+1. Go to [Releases Page](https://github.com/aqilakmal/Voice-Typer/releases) & Download all files.
+2. Install 7-Zip from [www.7-zip.org](http://www.7-zip.org) if you haven't already.
+3. Right-click on VoiceTyper.7z.001 > Select 7-Zip > Extract Here.
-3. Run the VoiceTyper.exe file
+4. Run the VoiceTyper.exe file
-4. Allow any necessary permissions when prompted
+5. Wait startup & model download, there'll be notifications
-5. Hold Alt+X to start/stop recording or interact with the floating microphone interface
+6. In any text field, hold Alt+X to start/stop recording
+7. Press the "X" button on the floating window to quit

 ## For Developers